 Rede Expresso buses are smart, modern and safe

-The Eva and Rede Expresso buses depart Lisbon from the Sete Rios bus station, which is the main bus station of Lisbon.
-It is located on the blue metro line and connected to the Jardim Zoológico metro station.
-Renex buses depart Lisbon from the Gare do Oriente bus station, which is in the Parque das Nações district, and is connected to the red metro line.
+The Eva and Rede Expresso buses depart Lisbon from the Sete Rios bus station (GPS: 38.741775, -9.165998), which is the main bus station of Lisbon.
+It is located on the blue metro line and is connected to the Jardim Zoológico metro station.
+Some Renex buses depart Lisbon from the Estação do Oriente bus station (GPS: 37.108876, -8.672080), which is in the Parque das Nações district and is connected to the red metro line.

-Both Sete Rios and Gare do Oriente are large and modern bus stations with late opening ticket offices and generally good facilities.
-Lisbon bus stations are safe to travel from but always use common sense when passing through as pick-pockets are always on the search for easy opportunities. .
+Both Sete Rios and Estação do Oriente are large and modern bus stations with late opening ticket offices and generally good facilities.
+Lisbon bus stations are safe, but always use common sense when passing through as pick-pockets are always on the search for easy opportunities.

 (link opens new tab)

-Lagos train station is to the east of the city, on the opposite side of the estuary and is crossed via the footbridge.
-Lagos train station is big and modern but having only a single track and ten daily departures it is very easy to navigate around.
-At Tunes there will be the need to change platform but there is good signage and lots of other travellers will be making the same connection.
+Lagos train station (GPS: 37.108876, -8.672080) is to the east of the city, close to the marina complex.
+Lagos train station is modern but having only a single track and ten daily departures it is very easy to navigate around.
+The connection at Tunes train station (GPS: 37.164465, -8.255970) is easy; there is good signage and there will be lots of other travellers making the same connection.